THE HUDGENS PRIZE

 Jury Panel will visit the studios of the four finalists

 The Hudgens Prize Award Celebration

 The $50,000 prize winner will be announced at the Award Celebration

 Solo exhibition of Prize Recipient.
 One piece from this exhibition will be selected for the Hudgens Center’s permanent collection

 - FEES: There is a $30 fee to enter The Hudgens Prize Competition.

-- ENTRIES: Each artist can submit up to five entries in any art medium.
+- ENTRIES: Each artist can submit five to ten work examples in any visual art medium.
 Each artist is also required to submit a written statement about their work.
 Entries are to be submitted via digital upload onto our submission website.
 The jury panel will review image and artist statement submissions electronically in November and December of 2016 to select the four finalists.
 Each of these four artists will receive a $1500 stipend.
-The $50,000 Hudgens Prize will be awarded by the jury panel based on in person studio visits and the works on view in the Finalist’s Exhibition.
+The $50,000 Hudgens Prize will be awarded by the jury panel based on in person studio visits and the works presented in the Finalists’ Exhibition.

 - MEDIA: All visual art mediums will be accepted into this competition.
 Works requiring special technical equipment can only be considered if the artist supplies the equipment for display (video projectors, computers, etc.).

 - RIGHT TO REPRODUCTION & PHOTOGRAPHY: The Hudgens Center for the Arts reserves the right to reproduce images of works submitted for review and included in the Finalists’ Exhibition for publicity, educational and non-commercial purposes.